 Les Champs, as they are called by parisians, are one of the top shopping avenues in the world.
 Champs-Elysées shops, car showrooms, restaurants, clubs, movie theaters animate the district day and night.

-Stay in selected hotels near Champs-Elysées and immerse yourself in Paris most spectacular and animated district.
+Stay in selected hotels or apartment hotels near Champs-Elysées and immerse yourself in Paris most spectacular and animated district.

 Most 5 star hotels in Paris are in the Champs-Elysées district.